Difference between boiler feed tank and condensate pump

 Both tanks are more common today than in the prior few decades, and are not restricted to large residential or commercial applications, usually around 500,000 BTUs and larger.

 First things first, when you decide to install a tank, you eliminate the need for an "A" or "B" dimension.
-For more information on A & B dimension click Here.
+For more information on A & B dimension Click Here.
 If you have a dry return, you will need a trap on the return line before the tank, but not right at the tank.
-Do not eliminate the equalizer pipe when using either tank.
+Do not eliminate the equalizer pipe when using either of the tanks mentioned above.
 Even though you will not need to equalize the pressure, you still need a header drip.
 The equalizer now becomes a drip, so any condensate in the header will flow down the equalizer pipe to the boiler's return.

 If the old condensate receiver or boiler feed unit is in a pit, more than likely the best choice is to leave it in the pit, probably.
 It is probably there for proper drainage from the heating system.
 Over-sizing is more critical with a condensate pump than with a boiler feed tank.

 Disclaimer: The information found on this website is for informational purposes only.
 All preventive maintenance, service, and installations should be reviewed on a per-job basis.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
+Any work on your heating system should be performed only by qualified, experienced personnel.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.